ohfuI/Valley-Addons/README.md

 # NOTICE PLEASE READ:

 There are many fake downloads over github many including rats.
 PLEASE do not install these edited files.
 Not much else i can say on this matter just please dont get a corrupted file
+Known Ratters on github; Trimonw, CyaniQT, iliketomeow333 and anyone who is starring any of their repositorys

 # ValleyAddons
 A [ChatTriggers](https://chattriggers.com/) module.
 Focused on Hypixel SkyBlock Dungeons (especially F7/M7).